10mm vs 45 ACP Cartridge: Which is the better option?

 Weapon Selection

 So the 45 ACP has been around for over a century at this point.
 The 10mm is still a spring chicken by comparison.
 The Gen-X 10mm has nowhere near as many firearms available for it as the 45 ACP.
-Heck, there are more 1911 variants in 45 ACP then there are 10mm guns.
+Heck, there are more 1911 variants in 45 ACP and then, there are 10mm guns.
 The 45 ACP comes in various platforms, both new and old.
 The 10mm has also entrenched itself in the 1911 platform, as well as modern polymer frame platforms.

 Both are in oddball choices like revolvers and PCCs and have been popular in various shooting sports.
 However, on pistol selection alone, the 45 ACP is the dominant choice.
 You’ll find many more weapons in 45 ACP than 10mm, including the always awesome MK23 from HK.
-That being said, the 10mm is no slouch, and you’ll likely be able to choose near any type of firearm you could conceivably want, except for the Mk23.
+That being said, the 10mm is no slouch, and you’ll likely be able to choose nearly any type of firearm you could conceivably want, except for the Mk23.

-Our Take – Which Is Best
+10mm vs 45 ACP – Which Is Best

 10mm vs 45 ACP Showdown